SFlow, NetFlow, and a beavy of other kinds of flows all coming out with every new router.

 Data like the above is extremely useful when it comes to consolidating and understanding the traffic passing through your network.
 The most useful elements (ex. the analytical tools) enable you to dive further into the data, such as the provision of a statistical view of traffic crossing your network.
 For example, Opsview Monitor’s Network Analyzer can be used to highlight the highest bandwidth consumers over a set period of time and lets you keep track of the traffic while managing its retention.
 This can all be presented in dynamic dashboards that allow you to keep a clean overview of what is going on in your network.

-If you want to know more about how to monitor your network traffic with Opsview, have a look at this video:
+If you want to know more about how to network traffic monitor with Opsview, have a look at this video: